Sex & Sexuality

 Questions

-Here are some questions people may want to explore.
+Here are some questions which have been suggested as ones we may want to explore.

 • What is homophobia - and, just as important, what is it not?